 Based on a directive from the provincial government, the University moved to an essential services model as of 11:59 p.m.
-Tuesday, March 24, continuing for at least 14 days.
+Tuesday, March 24, continuing until the government announces a change.
 This means that only those identified as essential personnel will have access to University buildings.

 Academic/Health and Well-Being Supports

 We encourage you to visit the newly-created Digital Student Experience website where you will find tools and resources to help with the transition to online/remote learning.
 The site also provides digital/virtual academic, health and well-being, career development, and social connection supports.
 Questions can be directed to Student Support, Case Management at 519-661-2111 x89152 or email@example.com.

 The City of London, through the London Housing Stability Bank, offers interest free loans for rent and utilities to help domestic and international graduate students.